gxytcrc/UCL_project_ORB-SLAM/README.md

 The ProjectTUM.yaml file should be used for runing SLAM.

 Also, here is also a example image.
 Because in the programe, there are some code control the extraction area.
 And the intrinsic parameters is also rely on the size of the image.
-Besides, the image should also process the brightness equalization(shown in another github link), otherwise the performance will not good.
+The size changing code is in the github which contains all Matlab codes.
+Besides, the image should also process the brightness equalization(also shown in another github link), otherwise the performance will not good.